Rory Cooper: a customer and an innovator with “Kinovian” values

 The Kinova JACO is one of the few “Assistive Robots” that one could truly consider a robot.
 Its physical design and software, as well as cost make it a good tool for research and development.
 In the future, assistive robots with higher load capacities and lower costs are needed.

 “We need more people with disabilities and people without disabilities learning and working side-by-side” -Rory Cooper

 5- What have you accomplished so far?

-It is difficult for me to say what we have accomplished thus far.
-Our most important lasting legacy is likely to be the people that we have trained or at least influenced.
-I try to instil in people the importance of working as a team to include people with disabilities and older adults to find lasting, effective, and affordable solutions.
+It's difficult for me to say what we've accomplished thus far.
+Our most important lasting legacy is likely to be the people that we've trained or at least influenced.
+I try to instill in people the importance of working as a team to include people with disabilities and older adults to find lasting, effective, and affordable solutions.
 HERL has had the good fortune of creating and helping to bring to market a number of devices that have and are making a real difference.
 Such products as Surge Handrim (padded wheelchair rim), Virtual Seating Coach (app which helps positioning the seat and its tilt), and PneuChair (compressed-air-powered wheelchair) are making a positive impact.
 HERL has also launched several small companies; some have merged to become larger companies, which is increasing opportunity.
 These are just some examples, and HERL’s influence continues to grow.

 6- What would be the most important technological breakthroughs that we could dream up to help disabled persons?